The Man Can’t Help It!

 This films acting talent was recognised at the Oscars with Jack Nicholson winning Best Actor in a Leading Role.
 Additionally, Helen Hunt’s portrayal of Carol won Best Actress.
 Greg Kinnear was nominated sadly missing out to Robin Williams for Best Supporting Actor.
 However, if Oscars were given for impersonations, then Kinnear wins the Oscar.
 As do look out for the scenes in this film, where Greg Kinnear mimics his co-star Nicholson, the pitch, drawl and accent are perfection and it really is as good as Jack gets.

 Annual Classic Quotes Blogathon 2017, No 15 and the Always A Bridesmaid Blogathon 2019 No 50

-This film was added to the Flapper Dame’s The Second Annual Classic Quotes Blogathon.
-It was also added to Hollywood Genes’ Always A Bridesmaid Film Blogathon Jack Nicholson film’s reviewed here are listed as One Flew over the Cuckoos Nest, Mars Attacks, Easy Rider, Prizzi’s Honor, The Shining and Terms of Endearment.
+This film review was added to Flapper Dame’s The Second Annual Classic Quotes Blogathon.
+It was also added to Hollywood Genes’ Always A Bridesmaid Film Blogathon.
+Jack Nicholson films reviewed here are listed as Heartburn, One Flew over the Cuckoos Nest, Mars Attacks, Easy Rider, Prizzi’s Honor, The Shining and Terms of Endearment.
 He also features in his own blogathon starting HERE.
 Helen Hunt stars in my reviews of Peggy Sue Got Married and Girls Just Want to Have Fun.
 Greg Kinnear stars in Mystery Men.
 Shirley Knight stars in Juggernaut.